Gifu University — Crop Science Laboratory

 Key Research Achievements

-Elucidating rice flowering & pollination mechanisms
+Elucidating rice flowering and pollination mechanisms

 Read paper

-Combined high temperature and low wind
+High temperature combined with low wind

 induces spikelet sterility in rice